Trump proposes easing oil, gas leasing restrictions in West

 BILLINGS, Mont.
-(AP) — The Trump administration is proposing to ease restrictions on oil and gas leasing and other activities across a huge swath of the American West that were enacted to protect a declining bird species.
+(AP) — The Trump administration wants to ease restrictions on oil and gas leasing and other activities across a huge swath of the American West that were put in place to protect an imperiled bird.

-Interior Department officials on Wednesday released a draft of their proposed changes to conservation plans for the greater sage grouse in seven states.

-But Trump has vowed to increase U.S. energy production and open more public lands to drilling.
+The move involves conservation plans for greater sage grouse approved in 2015 under former President Barack Obama.
+Trump has vowed to increase U.S. energy production and open more lands to drilling.

+Conservation groups critical of Trump’s energy policies warned Wednesday’s proposal could unravel a years-long effort to shore up the bird’s struggling population.

+Interior Department officials said the revisions to the Obama-era plans were aimed at increasing flexibility on public lands where the birds reside — not undoing protections outright.
+Colorado Gov. John Hickenlooper, a Democrat, was among elected officials in the region who voiced support for the move, saying it allowed for a “Colorado-specific approach.”

 Most Read Business Stories